jackyzha0/jackyzha0.github.io/content/posts/digital-gardening.md

 ## Watering the plants

-I have a Notion page of random thoughts and ideas.
-Whenever I come across something interesting in a conversation or book or article, I file it away in this Notion page.
+I keep a bunch of random thoughts and ideas in my new tab page.
+Whenever I come across something interesting in a conversation or book or article, I file it away here.
 Slowly, categories have appeared as blog posts, articles, and papers coalesce and self-organize.

 This input of information -- the water -- is what allows the ideas to grow.
 Just as it's not enough to just water a plant once and forget about it, I've found that in-taking information inconsistently is about as good as not doing it at all.
 To be an effective watering can, I need to be intentional and consistent with my watering.

 My process of collecting random scraps of information first sprung up from coming across interesting blog posts on Reddit.
 I'd always just read a cool post, follow a few hyperlinks, nod to myself and say "huh", and maybe forward it to a friend or two.
-While it may have been entertaining to read, I got no value out of it.
-Now that I've started cultivating this garden of ideas, I have a reason to be more intentional in how I sift through the information and be more mindful of what I'm actually taking away from each piece. [[thoughts/writing|Writing]], specifically on this blog and on my newsletter (which you can subscribe to at the bottom of this page), has helped me to go back to more mature ideas and condense and refine them into something presentable and legible to others -- quite literally picking the fruit of my labour.
+While it may have been entertaining to read, I got no real value out of it.
+Now that I've started cultivating this garden of ideas, I have a reason to be more intentional in how I sift through the information and be more mindful of what I'm actually taking away from each piece. [[thoughts/writing|Writing]], specifically on this blog, has helped me to go back to more mature ideas and condense and refine them into something presentable and legible to others -- quite literally picking the fruit of my labour.

-> We are all constantly bombarded with information, a lot of it is really good information too, but the challenge is absorbing it and applying it to the context of our lives and careers. &mdash; Joel Hooks
+> We are all constantly bombarded with information, a lot of it is really good information too, but the challenge is absorbing it and applying it to the context of our lives and careers. -- Joel Hooks

 Now that I have all of these new-found ideas and tidbits of information, what do I do with them?
 Keep growing them forever?
 At some point on the [exploit explore](thoughts/exploit%20explore.md) tradeoff, this knowledge should be applied to something in order to manifest it into something useful.
 The problem is, which ideas get priority of my time and effort?